asi-os/.github/CONTRIBUTING.md

 - **Formatting:** follow `.editorconfig`; run `clang-format` or `black` where applicable.
 - **Unit tests:** aim for ≥ 80 % coverage.
 - **CI:** All tests (unit, integration, performance) must pass on both x86_64 and ARM64.
-- **Documentation:** Update relevant files in the [asios-docs](https://github.com/asi-os/asios-docs) repo if your change affects behavior or APIs.
+- **Documentation:** Update relevant files in the [asios-docs](https://github.com/asi-os/asios-docs) repo if your change affects behavior or APIs, particularly when it impacts AI-related components or safety mechanisms.

 ---